justin-hackin/svg-widgets-monorepo/README.md

   <img src="/packages/renderer/static/images/widgets/cylinder-lightbox.jpg" />
 </p>

 Another "widget" called Cylinder Lightbox allows one to efficiently construct a cylinder out of flat panels.
 You can access it using the wrench icon in the bottom left corner.
 It has been used to create circular LED lightboxes.
 It was included in order to hint at the possibility of extension.
+This widget has a different UI configuration in the Assets accordion.

+The different assets of the design can either be viewed all at once, or independently.
+This allows the user to see all changes to any widget parameter but also examine each component independently with less clicks than the per-asset visibility toggle.

 Because this project contains abstractions that make it easy to build "tweakable" data structures, the creation of a plugin-based architecture which will separate the widgets from the workspace is being explored.